 ConnectLA is committed to comprehensive vetting of prospective subgrantees throughout the selection process to ensure that the prospective subgrantees seeking to deploy network facilities meet the qualifications for financial capability as defined in the BEAD NOFO.
-The office will formulate specific intake questions as referenced in Exhibit D as a prequalification measure that will allow ConnectLA to evaluate the viability and compliance of any proposed applications the potential subgrantee may submit.
-To submit a grant application, prospective subgrantees will be required to provide details to complete a review of financial capability, including but not limited to:
+The Office will formulate specific intake questions as referenced and linked in 2.4.11.1 to evaluate the viability and compliance of a proposed application.
+To submit a grant application, prospective subgrantees will be required to provide the details listed below related to financial capability.